styladev/plugin-wordpress/README.md

 * `mydomain-de` is set in WPML String Translations setting to be used only for German language.

 ### Changes

+#### 2.0.0
+* The plugin now requests Styla page content from Styla SEO API without base path defined in its settings.
+* If you update your plugin version to this one, please contact Styla to update your client settings on their end.
+Otherwise Styla content might not work as intended.

 #### 1.2.8
 * fixed placement of seo html